by Karin Kallmaker

 Your purchase unlocks epub, Kindle, non-Kindle mobi and PDF formats for download.
 You can then add them to your device as you would any other file.
 For example, MOBI files can usually be emailed to your Kindle and they will be automatically added to your library.

 A bubbly ingenue falls heir to a remote, storm-drenched castle in a foreign land.
 All hers - if she can outlast the dangerous and too delicious competing claimant.
-Strange happenings, a curious (and disconcertingly attractive) caretaker, plus erotic nightmares may be far more than California girl Brittany Brannigan can handle.
+Strange happenings, a curious (and disconcertingly attractive) caretaker, plus sensuous nightmares may be far more than California girl Brittany Brannigan can handle.

 Read the entire first chapter here and learn more about the story: